cbgeo-archives/mpm3d-doc/input/input.md

 ### Newmark Integration

 Setting `newmarkMethod` as 1 will integrate velocity and displacement using the Newmark-beta method (1959).
-The details of the mathematics can be seen at: https://en.wikipedia.org/wiki/Newmark-beta_method.
+See [Newmark Beta method](https://en.wikipedia.org/wiki/Newmark-beta_method)

 In this method, two extra parameters are required, i.e., `gamma` and `beta`.
 A reasonable value of `gamma` is 0.5 and `beta` can be anywhere between 0 and 0.5 with a recommended value of 0.25.